hoangvvo/benzene/docs/pages/reference/http.md

 });
 ```

-From the example above, we can see that **Benzene** gives you full control over how you send the HTTP response after the GraphQL execution.
+From the example above, we can see that **Benzene** gives us full control over how we send the HTTP response after the GraphQL execution.
 It also allows us to plug the library into any HTTP libraries without needing a binding package.

 ## Passing `extra`